tranhelen/tranhelen/_drafts/2019-06-02-progressiveproductivity.md

 ---
 layout: post
-title: Responsive Content Display
+title: Progressive Productivity
-date: 2019-05-25
+date: 2019-06-02
 excerpt: Creating things on the internet feels both freeing and constrained.
 The tools I use are made by others and this seems misaligned with expression of oneself.
 I have a long-simmering...
 ---